BernhardHumm/AAI/manuscript/02_Machine_Learning.md

 ### Supervised Learning

-*Supervised learning* assumes a (human) supervisor or trainer who trains the machine learning application with samples.
+*Supervised learning* assumes a (human) supervisor or trainer who trains the ML application with samples.

 - *Setting*: Sample inputs and desired outputs as specified by the supervisor
 - *Goal*: A model that maps new (unknown) inputs to correct outputs